frappe/manual_erpnext_com/manual_erpnext_com/www/contents/customize-erpnext/custom-field.md

 ####Set More Properties

-You can set propeties as:
+You can set properties as:

 1. Mandatory: Should this field be mandatory or non-mandatory.
 1. Print Hide: Should this field be visible in the print format or no.